twilio/video-quickstart-ios/ReplayKitExample/README.md

 1. Support capturing both application and microphone audio at the same time, in an extension.
 Down-mix the resulting audio samples into a single stream.
 2. Share the camera using ReplayKit, or `TVICameraSource`.
-3. Resolve tearing issues when scrolling vertically, and image corruption when sharing video.
-(ISDK-2478)

 ### Known Issues

 **1. Memory Usage**

-The memory usage of a ReplayKit Broadcast Extension is limited to 50 MB (as of iOS 12.2).
+The memory usage of a ReplayKit Broadcast Extension is limited to 50 MB (as of iOS 13.5.1).
 There are cases where Twilio Video can use more than this amount, especially when capturing larger 2x and 3x retina screens in a Peer-to-Peer Room.
 This example uses format requests, and H.264 to reduce the amount of memory needed by the extension.

 <kbd><img width="400px" src="../images/quickstart/replaykit-extension-memory.png"/></kbd>